abajwa-hw/search-demo/README.md

 #on other HDP 2.2 setups
 sudo service ambari-server restart
 ```
-- Now launch Ambari and add the "Document crawler" stack to setup the demo.
-Once its up, you can access the demo from within Ambari via the "Document Crawler" view
+- Now launch Ambari and add the "Document crawler" service via "Actions" > "Add service".
+This will setup and start the demo

+- Once its up, you can access the demo from within Ambari via the "Document Crawler" view

 - In case you need to remove the Document Crawler stack from Ambari in the future, run below:
 ```